richardtallent/RT.Comb/README.md

 There are two included implementations of `ICombProvider`:

 - `SqlCombProvider`: This creates and decodes COMBs in GUIDs that are compatible with the way Microsoft SQL Server sorts `uniqueidentifier` values -- _i.e._, starting at the 11th byte.
-- `PostgreSqlCombProvider`: This creates and decodes COMBs in GUIDs that are compatible with the way PostegreSQL sorts `uuid` values -- _i.e._, starting with the first byte shown in string representations of a `Guid`.
+- `PostgreSqlCombProvider`: This creates and decodes COMBs in GUIDs that are compatible with the way PostgreSQL sorts `uuid` values -- _i.e._, starting with the first byte shown in string representations of a `Guid`.

 Both take an `IDateTimeStrategy` argument in their constructor.
 Two strategies are included: